Shneha-09/Women_Empowerment_Data_Analysis/README.md

 This dashboard demonstrates how data analytics can be used to better understand women's empowerment and highlight progress toward gender equality around the world.

-## Author

-Data Analytics Project created as part of a learning portfolio.